 - Emotional closure: Changing one's name after a divorce can provide a sense of emotional closure and help individuals move forward with their lives.
 It can symbolize a fresh start, allowing them to disassociate from the past and embrace their new identity.

-- Avoiding unwanted associations: In some cases, a person may want to distance themselves from their ex-spouse, especially if the relationship was contentious or abusive.
+- Avoiding unwanted associations: People may want to distance themselves from their ex-spouse, especially if the relationship is contentious or abusive.
 Changing their last name can help avoid unwanted associations and create a sense of independence.

-- Consistency with a maiden name or previous name: Some individuals may choose to revert to their maiden name or a previous last name to maintain consistency with their pre-marriage identity.
-This can be especially important for those who had established careers or reputations under their prior name.
+- Consistency with a maiden name or previous name: Some individuals may revert to their maiden name or a previous last name to maintain consistency with their pre-marriage identity.
+This can be especially important for those who have established careers or reputations under their prior name.

 At the same time, many people decide to keep their married name after divorce.